manaakiwhenua/PAN-NZ-data-catalogue-and-guidelines/guidelines.md

-Under the Reserves Act 1977, areas protected under Section 22 (Government Purpose Reserve) and Section 23 (Local Purpose Reserve) should include the specific purpose of the reserve in the `reserve_purpose` field.
-These reserves can serve a wide variety of functions, ranging from wetland conservation to infrastructure-related uses such as gravel extraction.
+Under the Reserves Act 1977, areas protected under Section 22 (Government Purpose Reserve) and Section 23 (Local Purpose Reserve) should include the specific purpose of the reserve in the reserve_purpose field.
+These reserves can serve a wide variety of functions, ranging from wetland management to infrastructure-related uses such as river bank protection.
 Capturing this detail helps clarify both the intent and the strength of protection provided.
 Including this information is important for understanding the role and significance of each protected area within the national context.

+The reserve purpose text should be formatted in title case (e.g., Wetland Management, River Bank Protection) and should not include the Act name or section number.
+This ensures consistency across datasets and allows the purpose to be clearly understood without repeating legal references already captured in other fields.

 <br>